 Astle, B., Reimer-Kirkham, S., & Redman, A. (July 11 – 14, 2017).
 Global Health Competencies for Undergraduate Nursing Students: Preparing for the Future.
 Xi Eta and Region 1 – 2017 International Nursing Research and Leadership Conference.
 Vancouver, BC.
 Canada.

-HOST PERSPECTIVES OF DESIRED GLOBAL HEALTH COMPETENCIES
+HOST PERSPECTIVES OF DESIRED GLOBAL HEALTH COMPETENCIES (completed)

 Principal Investigators: W. Cherniak (University of Toronto, Canada); J. Evert (Child Family Health International, USA).

 Interdisciplinary Collaborators: E. Latham (University of Wisconsin, USA); Barbara Astle (Trinity Western University, Canada); G. Anguyo (Mbarara University of Science and Technology, Uganda); T. Beaunoir (Blue Roof LifeSpace, South Africa); J. H., Buenaventura (Child Family Health International, Phillipines); M. DeCamp, Johns Hopkins University, USA); K. Diaz (Universidad San Francisco de Quito, Ecuador); Q. Eichbaum (Vanderbilit University School of Medicine, USA); M. Hedimbi (University of Namibia, Namibia); C. Myser (Rosalind Franklin University of Medicine and Science, USA); C. Nwabu (Child Family Health International, Ghana); K. Standish (Yale University, USA).

 NURSING STUDENTS PARTNERING: A ZAMBIAN-CANADIAN CASE STUDY (Completed)

 Principal Investigators: Barb Astle (TWU, Canada) & Sheryl Reimer Kirkham (TWU, Canada)